AzharAshraf/Azhar/README.md

   <li>Resistors are components with - as the name implies - an electrical resistance, in other words, they limit the flow of electrons, so they are often used to limit the current.</li>
   <li>You can power your Arduino from a USB port, but this solution is limited to 5v and only 500mA, so if you want to use things like motors, or things that require a higher voltage, you'll need a power supply.</li>
 </ul>

+ <p><h8>5.
+Blink: Digital Outputs  </h6></p>
+ When you plug in your Arduino for the first time, you'll see a green light (with 'ON' written next to it - this is the power LED) and an orange light that blinks (with 'L' written next to it).
+This is the default 'Blink' program, it turns the internal LED on for a second, then turns it off for a second, repeating forever.
+UNDERSTAND THIS hehe.
+In the setup, that only runs once when the program is started, we set pin 13 as an output.
+In the loop, we make the output of the led HIGH (5v), wait 1,000ms, make it LOW (0v) and wait for another second.
+This loop will be repeated forever (at least until you restart the Arduino, or upload another program)